Our Guide to

 Elephants in Africa

-The world’s largest land animal is the African elephant and these creatures are wonderful to see in the wild.
+The world’s largest land animal is the African elephant and these creatures are wonderful to see in the wild and while on an African safari.
 Of all the Big Five, it’s our favourite when it comes to facts and figures.
 So please allow us to indulge.

 Did you know the biggest elephant can get to 7.5 metres long and over 3.3 metres high at the shoulder weighing in at a hefty 6 tonnes?
 Of course the tusks are sought after and are basically large modified incisors that grow the entire lifetime of the elephant.
 Tusks are used in fighting, marking territory, digging and assisting to feed.
 Elephants eat branches of bushes and trees and their leaves, grasses fruit and bark.